spotify/dh-virtualenv/doc/tutorial.rst

 In order to use it, you need to install *dh-virtualenv* as a debhelper add-on on the build host.
-For Debian and Ubuntu, there are pre-built packages for the 1.0 version available – note that some of this info might get outdated over time, so take extra care to check the versions numbers you're actually getting.
+For Debian and Ubuntu, there are pre-built packages for the 1.0 version available – note that some of this info might get outdated over time, so take extra care to check the version numbers you're actually getting.

 The following paragraphs describe the various installation options, including building from source when your specific environment provides